blocknative/gas-agent/README.md

 # Gas Agent

 A Rust-based agent for estimating gas prices on EVM-compatible blockchains.
 The agent can run in different modes to predict gas prices using various statistical models or report actual gas prices from network blocks.
-Gas Agent provides reliable gas price estimates that can help users optimize transaction costs while ensuring timely inclusion in blocks.

 ## Table of Contents